• Home

 Pumpkin Tart with Caramelized Onions & Pumpkin Seed Gremolata

-This tart has a lot of components to it, but they all come together in a perfectly spiced, warm and comforting tart.
-This is a love song to seasonality, because just as pumpkin is ready for use, you can use the sun-dried tomatoes and peppers from summer to create the perfect base for this warm and spicy tart.
-Add the pumpkin seeds to a gremolata for less waste, and the whole tart is a fall and winter dream.
+This pumpkin tart has a lot of components to it, but they all come together in a perfectly spiced, warm and comforting tart.
+This recipe is a love letter to seasonality because pumpkin is its prime during the fall months (duh!) and the rich and spicy base of this tart will warm you right up.
+Add the pumpkin seeds to a gremolata for less waste, and the whole tart is a fall/winter dream.

 Check out this recipe